jamaljs/jamaljs/README.md

 #### Nesting

 Everything is jSomething method, a jSomething method takes an argument which can be another jSomething method.
 So you need to understand nesting carefuly.
+Also all jSomething methods returns an `HTMLElement` object

 There is some complex example: